apacha/OMR-Datasets/README.md

 **Summary**: MUSCIMA++ is a dataset of handwritten music notation for musical symbol detection that is based on the MUSCIMA dataset.
 It contains 91255 symbols, consisting of both notation primitives and higher-level notation objects, such as key signatures or time signatures.
 There are 23352 notes in the dataset, of which 21356 have a full notehead, 1648 have an empty notehead, and 348 are grace notes.
 Composite objects, such as notes, are captured through explicitly annotated relationships of the notation primitives (noteheads, stems, beams...).
 This way, the annotation provides an explicit bridge between the low-level and high-level symbols described in Optical Music Recognition literature.

 **Scientific Publication**: Jan Hajič jr., Pavel Pecina.
-In Search of a Dataset for Handwritten Optical Music Recognition: Introducing MUSCIMA++.
-CoRR, arXiv:1703.04824, 2017. https://arxiv.org/abs/1703.04824
+The MUSCIMA++ Dataset for Handwritten Optical Music Recognition.
+14th International Conference on Document Analysis and Recognition, ICDAR 2017.
+Kyoto, Japan, November 13-15, pp. 39-46, 2017.
+[DOI: 10.1109/ICDAR.2017.16](http://dx.doi.org/10.1109/ICDAR.2017.16)

 **Example**: